Knowledge Hub

 Convertible preference shares

 Convertible preference shareholders have the option to exchange their shares for ordinary shares at a set price after a specified date depending on the terms agreed in advance.
 Conversion to ordinary shares typically affords voting rights and so these preference shareholders may have a view to becoming more involved in the management of the company at a later stage.
+In this article, we explain what convertible loan notes are and why they are a popular option when raising investment.

 Participating preference shares